SaierLaboratory/BioVx/manuals/YutanpaNet.md

 4) _"reds.tsv"_, all systems for which the program could not determine whether the systems are present in the genome or not.

-In addition this program generates 4 additional network files that are used by script _showsubnet.py_ to generate a graphical layout of any subnetwork of interest:
+In addition this program generates the following four additional network files that are used by the script _showsubnet.py_ to generate a graphical layout of any subnetwork of
-_raw_network_nodes.txt_, _raw_network_edges.txt_, _recom_network_nodes.txt_, and
+interest: _raw_network_nodes.txt_, _raw_network_edges.txt_, _recom_network_nodes.txt_, and
 _recom_network_edges.txt_.